Do you know your website's audience?

 Is your audience more attracted to witty brands or serious brands?
 What is your brand personality, and does your site reflect that?

-Many of our clients look at their competitors for inspiration in how to achieve business success.
-However, when you look at your competitors, remember the goal is to set yourself apart, not to copy.
+When you look at your competitors, remember the goal is to set yourself apart, not to copy.

 To take this further, assume your shared audience's perspective and observe saturated and under-served markets.
 Find out how to differentiate your brand position, capitalize on that niche, define your unique selling proposition, and determine how your website can appeal to that target audience by integrating what you know.

 Know why your site exists and tailor it to your audience.
 Look to your competitors for inspiration on how to increase customer engagement.
 Once you understand your site's purpose, audience, and personality, you are ready to seek the help of a branding expert or web designer.